-This test records the rhythm of your heart for up to 30 days.
+Cardiac event monitoring records the rhythm of your heart for up to 30 days.
 The monitor is the size of a beeper that you can remove and apply as needed, for anywhere from two weeks to a month, as prescribed by your physician.
-The monitor is patient activated.
-If you experience lightheadedness, heart palpitations, skipped heartbeats, or dizziness, you simply push its button to record or monitor the incident.
-This information is then sent via the telephone line to the office where it is printed out and evaluated.
+The monitor is patient activated, therefore if you experience lightheadedness, heart palpitations, skipped heartbeats, or dizziness, you push the button to record or monitor the cardiac incident.
+This information is then sent electronically to the office where it is printed out and evaluated.

 Nuclear Stress Test Electrocardiogram (EKG)

-This test records electrical activity of your heart using small electrode patches that are attached to the skin of your chest, arms, and legs.
-An EKG may be performed if your doctor suspects a heart condition may be present, and it is used to assess heart rhythm, diagnose poor blood flow to heart muscles, diagnose heart attacks, or evaluate abnormalities of the heart.
+An EKG records electrical activity of your heart using small electrode patches that are attached to the skin of your chest, arms, and legs.
+This test is used to assess heart rhythm, diagnose poor blood flow to heart muscles, diagnose heart attacks, or evaluate abnormalities of the heart and may be performed if your doctor suspects a heart condition may be present.

 Echocardiogram Stress Echocardiogram

 An echocardiogram or an ECHO, uses ultrasounds to create images of the heart’s chambers, valves, wall motion, and blood flow patterns, either at rest or during a stress test.
 An ECHO will be able to show the size, shape, and movement of the heart muscle, as well as how the blood is flowing through the muscle.